RlphChrs/streaming-stats-netflix/README.md

 -jupyter notebook notebooks/01-data-cleaning.ipynb
 -Explore the cleaned dataset or load it into Power BI/Tableau for dashboard creation.

+## Dataset Source
+This project uses the Netflix Titles Dataset available on Kaggle.

 ## Author
 Ralph Pilapil